List of Samurai Sentai Shinkenger characters: Juzo

 He finds this opponent in Takeru Shiba, after witnessing his sword fighting as Shinken Red.
 This obsession with fighting Shinken Red leads Doukoku to seal Fuwa's Gedoushu powers, leaving him for dead in the Sanzu River.
-Although he barely survives with Dayu's aid, he continues to defy Doukoku by making sure that Takeru is at his strongest for their next fight, even curing him of Shitari's poisoning.
+Although he barely survives with Tayu's aid, he continues to defy Doukoku by making sure that Takeru is at his strongest for their next fight, even curing him of Shitari's poisoning.
 After a long battle in which he manages to severely wound Shinken Red, Fuwa is defeated and falls off the cliff into the ocean below.
 However, Fuwa survives with Uramasa's blade snapped in half.
-He remains in the mountainside until Dayu finds him and relays Akumaro's offer to work for him in return for restoring his blade.
+He remains in the mountainside until Tayu finds him and relays Akumaro's offer to work for him in return for restoring his blade.
 To his chagrin, he has to rely on the replacement Bantō Dokuhōmatsu (蛮刀毒泡沫) that hampers his normal fighting style.
 Later fed up waiting for the Uramasa to be repaired, Fuwa confronts Akumaro and learns his weapon's origins and that he is a pawn in Akumaro's plan.
 However, tricking Akumaro into giving him back his weapon and cutting him down, Fuwa reveals he knew the truth behind Uramasa from the first time he held it, thus preventing Akumaro from fulfilling his plan.
 Later, after the real Shiba House head is revealed, Fuwa gets Takeru to duel him once again before finally falling to him in battle with a delayed hit after Uramasa finally stops its master and denies him his only desire.
 Uramasa remains in the physical world after Fuwa fades away until the souls that formed it are finally able to depart into the afterlife.